-QUESTIONS AND ANSWERS ABOUT THE 2024 ANNUAL MEETING, VOTING YOUR SHARES
+QUESTIONS AND ANSWERS ABOUT THE 2024 ANNUAL MEETING, VOTING YOUR SHARES AND THE PROXY

-AND THE PROXY MATERIALS 1
+MATERIALS

 Who is soliciting proxies from the shareholders?
-1

 When and where will the 2024 Annual Meeting be held?
-1

 What will be voted on at the 2024 Annual Meeting?
-1

 How will we solicit proxies and who bears the cost of proxy solicitation?
-2

 Who can vote at the 2024 Annual Meeting?
-2

 How many votes must be present to hold the 2024 Annual Meeting?
-2

 How many votes does a shareholder have per share?
-2

 What is the required vote on each proposal?
-3

 How will the proxy be voted and how are votes counted?
-3

 Can a proxy be revoked?
-4

-Why did I receive a notice of internet availability of proxy materials instead of a full set of proxy
+Why did I receive a notice of internet availability of proxy materials instead of a full set of proxy materials?

-materials?
-4

 How do I obtain a separate set of proxy materials or request a single set for my household?
-4

-PROPOSALS 6

-Proposal No. 1 - Election of 11 Directors 6

-Proposal No. 2 - Ratification of the Appointment of Horne LLP as our Independent Registered Public

-Accounting Firm for the 2024 Fiscal Year 6

-Proposal No. 3 - Approval of the Compensation of our Named Executive Officers 7

-STOCK OWNERSHIP OF CERTAIN BENEFICIAL OWNERS 8

-STOCK OWNERSHIP OF DIRECTORS AND EXECUTIVE OFFICERS 9

-DELINQUENT SECTION 16(a) REPORTS 11

-11

-11

-12

-CORPORATE GOVERNANCE 14

-1 14

-Board Leadership Structure 15

-15

-16

-16

-Executive Committee 17

-17

-18

-18

-19

-20

-Evaluation of Director Nominees 20

-20

-21

-21

-22

-Policies and Procedures for the Review, Approval and Ratification of Related Party Transactions 22

-NON-EMPLOYEE DIRECTOR COMPENSATION 22

-EXECUTIVE OFFICERS 25

-EXECUTIVE COMPENSATION 26

-Executive Compensation Best Practices 26

-Shareholder Outreach and Engagement 27

-Compensation Committee Processes 28

-29

-Use of Compensation Consultants 29

-Role of Our Officers Relating to Executive Compensation 29

-Narrative to Summary Compensation Table for 2023 30

-COMPENSATION TABLES 36

-Summary Compensation Table 36

-Pay Versus Performance Table 37

-Outstanding Equity Awards at December 31, 2023 39

-REPORT OF THE AUDIT COMMITTEE 41

-INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM 42

-Fees and Related Disclosures for Accounting Services 42

-SHAREHOLDER PROPOSALS FOR THE 2025 ANNUAL MEETING OF SHAREHOLDERS 4 43

-Proposals for Inclusion in Our Proxy Statement 43

-Proposals to be Introduced at the 2025 Annual Meeting of Shareholders 43

-OTHER MATTERS 45

-AVAILABILITY OF ANNUAL REPORT ON FORM 10-K 45
+PROPOSALS

+Proposal No. 1 - Election of 11 Directors

+Proposal No. 2 - Ratification of the Appointment of Horne LLP as our Independent Registered Public Accounting Firm for the 2024

+Fiscal Year

+Proposal No. 3 - Approval of the Compensation of our Named Executive Officers

+STOCK OWNERSHIP OF CERTAIN BENEFICIAL OWNERS

+STOCK OWNERSHIP OF DIRECTORS AND EXECUTIVE OFFICERS

+DELINQUENT SECTION 16(a) REPORTS

+BOARD OF DIRECTORS

+Board Composition and Refreshment

+Information about Directors and Director Nominees

+CORPORATE GOVERNANCE

+Board Independence

+Board Leadership Structure

+Board's Role in Risk Oversight

+Board Meeting Attendance

+Board Committees

+Executive Committee

+Audit Committee

+Compliance Committee

+Compensation Committee

+Nominating and Governance Committee

+Communications with the Board

+Evaluation of Director Nominees

+Shareholder Recommendations of Director Candidates

+Board Diversity

+Director Nominees Diversity Matrix

+CERTAIN TRANSACTIONS

+Policies and Procedures for the Review, Approval and Ratification of Related Party Transactions

+NON-EMPLOYEE DIRECTOR COMPENSATION

+EXECUTIVE OFFICERS

+EXECUTIVE COMPENSATION

+Executive Compensation Best Practices

+Shareholder Outreach and Engagement

+Compensation Committee Processes

+Risk Assessment of Compensation Policies and Practices

+Use of Compensation Consultants

+Role of Our Officers Relating to Executive Compensation

+Narrative to Summary Compensation Table for 2023

+COMPENSATION TABLES

+Summary Compensation Table

+Pay Versus Performance Table

+Outstanding Equity Awards at December 31, 2023 REPORT OF THE AUDIT COMMITTEE

+INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM Fees and Related Disclosures for Accounting Services SHAREHOLDER PROPOSALS FOR THE 2025 ANNUAL MEETING OF SHAREHOLDERS Proposals for Inclusion in Our Proxy Statement Proposals to be Introduced at the 2025 Annual Meeting of Shareholders OTHER MATTERS AVAILABILITY OF ANNUAL REPORT ON FORM 10-K